breves-r/breves-r/README.md

 ##

 - 📚 Studying Software Engineering at `Instituto Infnet`
-- 🔭 I’m currently working as a Java Intern at `GFT`
+- 🔭 I’m currently working as a Salesforce Developer at `GFT`

 ##